Multivariate one-sided testing in matched observational studies as an adversarial game: Sensitivity Analysis with multiple outcomes

 Let $t = (t_1,...,t_K)^T$ be the observed vector of test statistics.
 In this subsection only, suppose interest lies not in a test of (\ref{eq:global}), but rather in the narrower intersection null that Fisher's sharp null holds for all $K$ outcome variables.
 For fixed $\lambda$, a large-sample sensitivity analysis for Fisher's sharp null could be achieved by minimizing the standardized deviate $\lambda^T\{t-\mu(\varrho)\}/\{\lambda^T\Sigma(\varrho)\lambda\}^{1/2}$ over all $\varrho$ such that $\varrho \in \cP_\Gamma$, and assessing whether the minimal objective value exceeds the appropriate critical value from a standard normal.

 With $\lambda$ pre-specified, the sensitivity analysis imagines what would happen if the worst-case, adversarial bias at a given level of $\Gamma$ were present.
 If the practitioner fixes the linear combination $\lambda$ ahead of time, she has no further recourse against such adversarial attacks.
 The practitioner may instead consider a two-person game of the form where $\Lambda$ is some subset of $\mathbb{R}^K$ without the zero vector.
 The adversary may be thought of as embodying future counterclaims regarding the study's conclusions.
 In keeping with the scientific method the investigator recognizes that her conclusions will be subjected to challenges by her peers, and through the sensitivity analysis assesses whether a particular counterclaim could possibly overturn the study's findings.
 The critic aligns the unobserved confounders to inflate the $p$-value for the performed inference, while the investigator may choose weights for each outcome within the constraints imposed by $\Lambda$ in response to the configuration of unmeasured confounders selected by the critic.
-As $\Gamma$ increases, the critic has more flexibility with which to select potentially unfavorable treatment assignment distributions.
+With regards to \eqref{eq:twoplayer}, as $\Gamma$ grows during the process of a sensitivity analysis the outer minimization takes place over a sequence of growing feasible regions.
+In the sense of the two-player game, this corresponds to the adversary having more and more flexibility in assigning unfavorable treatment allocation distributions.

 Most familiar large-sample sensitivity analyses for Fisher's sharp null hypothesis are instances of this game for particular choices of $\Lambda$.
 Setting $\Lambda = \{e_k\}$ where $e_k$ is a vector with a 1 in the $k$th coordinate and zeroes elsewhere returns a univariate sensitivity analysis for the $k$th outcome with a greater-than alternative, while $-e_k$ would return the less-than alternative.
 When the test statistics $T_K$ are rank tests, setting $\Lambda = \{1_K\}$ where $1_K$ is a vector containing $K$ ones returns the coherent rank test of \citet{ros97}.
 When $\Lambda = \{e_1,...,e_K\}$, the collection of standard basis vectors, (\ref{eq:twoplayer}) returns the method of \citet{FS16} with greater-than alternatives, and $\Lambda = \{\pm e_1,..., \pm e_K\}$ gives the same method with two-sided alternatives.
 The method of \citet{ros16} amounts to a choice of $\Lambda = \mathbb{R}^K\; \backslash \; \{0_K\}$, i.e. all possible linear combinations except the vector $0_K$ containing $K$ zeroes.